 The bacon hot cakes caught my eye and if you have a sweet tooth the French toast looked delicious.

-Merci also has several vegetarian options including a green omelet filled with spinach, zucchini, pesto and avocado.
+Merci also has several vegetarian options including a green omelet filled with spinach, zucchini, pesto, and avocado.

-On the Sunday I brunched at Merci I went for the lobster roll– a butter brioche roll slathered with a mayonnaise infused with a local chili before being generously filled with chunks of lobster.
+On Sunday I brunched at Merci I went for the lobster roll– a butter brioche roll slathered with a mayonnaise infused with a local chili before being generously filled with chunks of lobster.

 It made for a really decadent brunch!
 Although- I must admit it was difficult to choose between the lobster roll and the brunch special of the day: macaroni and cheese baked with shrimp.
 That just gives me a reason to go back as soon as possible!

 Merci serves breakfast Mon-Fri from 8-12 and Saturday and Sunday brunch is served all day, from 8-5.